poole/lanyon/_posts/2017-07-12-renamed-types.md

 a Vector3 that exclusively deals with light energy.

-Now Energies, Directions, and Vector3s are easy to differentiate and the compiler understands that "violet, divided by up, minus two feet" makes no sense.
+Now Energies, Directions, and Vector3s are easy to differentiate and the compiler understands that "violet, divided by up, minus two feet" makes no sense:

 ```go
 func (m *Material) absorb(norm, inc Direction) (bool, Direction, Energy)